akponaokujeni/starter-academic/content/home/teaching.md

     padding: ["20px", "0", "20px", "0"]
 ---

 I have several years of experience in teaching remote sensing and geoinformation science at the university and at workshops.
-My courses include:
+My teaching portfolio includes:
 - Introduction into Remote Sensing
 - Laboratory and field spectrometry
 - Introduction into working with the EnMAP-Box